elifesciences-publications/CirSeq4TranscriptErrors/README.md

 # CirSeq4TranscriptErrors
-Analysis pipelines to call transcript errors from CirSeq data
+Analysis pipelines to call and analyze transcript errors from CirSeq data

+folder 1

+folder 2